How to help your teen out of depression

 • Introduce more physical activities, whether it’s sports or just going for a walk, physical activity releases endorphins that will help their mental state

-• Limit screen time, especially social media use, as social media has been linked to low self-esteem.
-Safe phones for kids can help with this.
+• Limit screen time, especially social media use, as social media has been linked to low self-esteem

 Talk with your teen